fi en false false Default

 Maximum weightings

-Maximum weightings of 40% in any sector and 5% in a single security ensure high diversity across the portfolio.
-Additionally, geographical diversification acts as a protection layer.
+Maximum weightings* of 40% in any sector and 5% in a single security ensure high diversity across the portfolio.
+Additionally, geographical diversification may help mitigate concentration risk.

 The Dividend ETF by VanEck Has Delivered Strong Returns